cFocusWeb/blanchette-website/content/franchises/frits.en.md

 ### Why Frit’s Burgers & Poutines?

-- Different menu based on local products
+- Different menu based on local products;
-- Extremely easy to operate, perfect for a first-time franchise project;
+- Extremely easy to operate, perfect for a first-time franchise project.

 ### Profile of future franchisee